 We have all done it, we set out to achieve a goal with the best of intentions of following through.
-For a little while we do great but then it all falls apart.
-Not long after starting we go back to our old ways and we lose all the progress we made.
+It could be starting a successful blog, writing out your New Year’s Resolutions, or even striving to do 100 push-ups in a row.
+For a little while, we do great but then it all falls apart.
+Not long after starting, we go back to our old ways and we lose all the progress we made.

 It’s the oldest story in the book and it happens all the time.
 It’s the reason that gyms are packed in January and empty in October.
 But it doesn’t have to be that way for you this time.